 Taking Charge of Molecular Wires

-Someday, “molecular wires” may replace silicon in micro-electronic circuits and components in solar energy storage systems.
-Brookhaven scientists and their colleagues at the University of Florida have uncovered information that may help this happen while studying how electric charge is distributed in polymer molecule chains several nanometers, or billionths of a meter, in length.
+UPTON, NY - Scientists from the U.S. Department of Energy's Brookhaven National Laboratory and the University of Florida have uncovered information that may help "molecular wires" replace silicon in micro-electronic circuits and/or components in solar energy storage systems.
+The scientists were studying how electric charge is distributed in polymer molecule chains that are several nanometers, or billionths of a meter, in length.

 One potential application for this finding is in the solar energy industry, particularly in a new field called "plastic solar."
 In conventional solar cells, incoming solar energy is transferred to the electrons in a semiconducting material, such as silicon, which knocks many of them loose.
 These electrons are guided to an electrode, creating a current that can be drawn off and used.